rednafi/hn-grep/README.md

-# hn-alert
+# hn-grep

-Track certain keywords on Hacker News and send alert
+Match stories by keywords or domain in Hacker News' Top 250